-People need to look at the sales assistant when they purchase at a point of sales.
-Eye level cameras at this location are ideal - the person is virtually motionless and looking forward, and there is generally good lighting.
+People need to look at the sales assistant when they purchase at a point of sale.
+Eye level cameras at this location are ideal for facial recognition and video analytics because the person is virtually motionless and looking forward, and there is generally good lighting.

-To recognize faces, it is helpful to have high ceilings with soft light from all directions, but mostly from overhead.
-High ceilings means that the lighting angle does not vary significantly as the subject moves in the field of view.
+To recognise faces, it is helpful to have high ceilings with soft light from all directions, but mostly from overhead.
+High ceilings mean that the lighting angle does not vary significantly as the subject moves in the field of view.

 Doorways with bright natural light can cause challenges.
 Natural light from the Sun also changes with the time of day.
-We recommend surveying the site over various times of day to assess suitability and camera locations for face recognition.
+We recommend surveying the site over various times of day to assess suitability and camera locations for facial recognition.
 Backlight can also be experienced in situations such as entering a bus or using an ATM.
 These capture conditions require careful planning and camera positioning.
 In a typical CCTV environment, a wide-dynamic range camera would usually be recommended.
 Wide-dynamic range cameras generally capture several shots of the scene at different exposure levels.
 This creates overexposed and underexposed identical images, which the camera will combine using the most balanced parts of each image.
 This is good for overall CCTV surveillance but can create blurred imaging for facial recognition.
-For facial recognition turning wide-dynamic off is the preference, instead using backlight compensation (BLC) to enable a better quality image.
+For facial recognition and video analytics we recommend turning wide-dynamic range "off", instead using backlight compensation (BLC) to enable a better quality image.

 Additional Notes On-Camera Location and Setup

-The following configuration will ensure satisfactory, real-time, video-based biometric analysis.
+The following configuration will ensure satisfactory, real-time, video-based facial recognition and video analytics.
 The Internet, Camera, and Server Configurations below will help guide you through the setup.
-A sample parts list is provided for the server.
-This is for an entry-level PC to connect a maximum of 4 cameras.
-Please note: Cameras explicitly used for Facial Recognition are used to complement not replace any existing CCTV system.
+A sample parts list is provided for the server - configured for an entry-level PC to connect a maximum of 4 cameras.
+Please note: cameras explicitly used for facial recognition are used to complement not replace any existing CCTV system.

 Clarification of Face Detection for Facial Recognition

-A camera needs to have a clear, unobstructed view of a person's face.
+A camera needs to have a clear, unobstructed view of a person's face for facial recognition.
 Placement of a camera should be at a chokepoint, such as an entry door.
-The use of an existing camera from a current public surveillance system is not ideal, as they may use a wide-angle lens viewing a general area such as a forecourt.
+The use of an existing camera from a current public surveillance system may not be ideal for facial recognition, as they may use a wide-angle lens viewing a general area such as a forecourt.

 Minimum Technical Specification for Imagus Facial Recognition Server

 The minimum specification is as follows.
-Do not use a less well-specified machine for 4 cameras.
-An upgrade would be required for more than four(4) cameras.
+(Note: do not use a less well-specified machine for 4 cameras; an upgrade would be required for more than four(4) cameras.)

 (1) The configuration matrix is based on the number of camera streams, which in terms depends heavily on the video's resolution, frame rate, FOV, and motion.

-• Ability to combat external glare, for example, this may help with an entry door camera, considering sunlight with a lot of concrete reflective glare.
+• Ability to combat external glare - for example, this may help with an entry door camera when considering sunlight or a lot of concrete reflective glare.

 • Ability to combat dark conditions, such as a gate in an area with low lighting levels.